jupyterhub/dockerspawner/README.md

 ### DockerSpawner

-For basic, temporary notebook servers, tell JupyterHub to use DockerSpawner by adding the following to your `jupyterhub_config.py`:
+Tell JupyterHub to use DockerSpawner by adding the following line to your `jupyterhub_config.py`:

     c.JupyterHub.spawner_class = 'dockerspawner.DockerSpawner'